gguelber/Search-Core/README.md

         npm install

+### Instructions to test (only few functions are available, need to start the server to test the API)

+        npm run test

 ### Instructions to run the SERVER (Run the server before the front-end to ensure it uses port 3000 and the front-end uses 3001!):

 Create an account on MongoAtlas, start a new cluster (free) and create a database (any name).